 Addiction is a family illness.
 Much like throwing a stone into the water, the ripple effect of addiction can be far reaching, with those closest experiencing the most disturbance.

 At The Providence Projects, we are very keen to get the family involved as much as possible.
-Families will have the opportunity of attending family days, speaking to therapists to find out what other support is available and attending family therapy sessions.
+Families, will have a chance to get involved in the treatment process with the consent of their loved one.

 Family therapy sessions are conducted for a variety of reasons.
 Sometimes it may be with your spouse, your parents or your children.
 The content will always be different but the primary goal is to start a process of healthy, honest and open communication.